top of page

 Comments

 Founded by award-winning author Lynn Tincher, From the Ground Up Books combines retail with real paranormal experiences.
-Our La Grange location operates from the historic, haunted Platform 205 (Ballard House), while our Shepherdsville location embraces Kentucky's bourbon heritage.
+Our La Grange location operates from the historic, haunted Ballard House, while our Shepherdsville location embraces Kentucky's bourbon heritage.

 We specialize in paranormal literature, author mentorship through our PenCrafters program, and authentic supernatural experiences including monthly ghost tours.
 Our holistic wellness section features crystals, meditation supplies, and metaphysical resources.